 Should I consolidate my loans?

-Learn more about traditional direct loan consolidation and check out loan consolidation in the federal direct loan program to see if it's the right choice for you with regard to your federal student loans.
-Be sure to read the Frequently Asked Questions about loan consolidation.
+Learn more about traditional direct loan consolidation to see if it's the right choice for you with regard to your federal student loans.
 In certain circumstances, consolidation may not be your best option.
 Also check with your existing loan holder or servicer to determine consolidation options that are available and the consequences of consolidating each of your loans.

 What are some of the circumstances where federal loans can be forgiven?